 Thatch is the main thing that causes runoff, where irrigation water rolls off the surface of the lawn into the street, instead of absorbing into the ground where you want it.
-Landscapers commonly control runoff by aerating the soil, i.e. poking holes in the thatch to make a pathway for the water.
-It works, but then you're spending extra money unecessarily.
+Landscapers commonly control runoff by aerating the soil, i.e., poking holes in the thatch to make a pathway for the water.
+It works, but then you're spending extra money unnecessarily.

 Against popular recommendation (but with support from experts on the Internet), I started watering once a week for long periods of time.
 This encouraged roots to grow deeply––following the water downward as the surface dried up.
 The drier layer at the top was then available to absorb water with the next weekly watering.
 It worked.
 My grass is as green as anyone else's in our affluent Southern California neighborhood, even during the hottest part of the summer.
 There is hardly any runoff and less water lost through evaporation.
 It's been four years now.

 There are some situations in which problems with watering have been blamed on improper controller programming, when in fact that may not be the case.
 The most common of these mislabels is actually a problem with irrigation nozzles.